concordant-app/documentation/README.md

 ### Which technologies does Concordant support?

-- [ ] TODO: Describe how different supported technologies are taken into account
-- [ ] TODO: Describe how supported technologies are assured for quality

 Concordant's programming language support is at the core of the reliability of the testing plans.
 Each supported language has its own extraction rules for finding dependencies between files which emulate how the language itself resolves modules.